dex4er/js-dgram-as-promised/README.md

 and `rinfo` properties as from `message` event or resolves to `undefined` when the socket is already closed.

+It throws an error if a timeout occurs and it was set by `setTimeout` method.

 ```js
 const packet = await socket.recv()
 if (packet) {